Giacomo Serra (cardinal): Life

+In August 1606 he was appointed commissioner and prefect of Annona in Umbria and the Ancona area; in March 1607, he carried out a series of inspections in the Marche and Romagna.
+In December 1608, he became treasurer general to the Apostolic Camera.

 On 17 August 1611 Pope Paul V made him a cardinal, granting him the 'diaconi' of San Giorgio in Velabro on 12 September that year.
-He then became papal legate to Ferrara in 16 September 1615, holding that post until his death and becoming a frequent patron to the painter Guercino.
-In the meantime he became a cardinal priest on 28 September 1615 with the titulus of Santa Maria della Pace, where he was later buried.
+In 1610-1611 Serra commissioned extensive restorations and invited Discalced Augustinians from his hometown of Genoa to take over management of the church.
+He then became papal legate to Ferrara in 16 September 1615, holding that post until his death.
+He issued regulations for the maintenance of public order, promoted economic activities, launched substantial public works both in the city and in the territory.
+He was Cardinal-protector of the Canons Regular of the Lateran.

+In the meantime he became a cardinal priest on 28 September 1615 with the titulus of Santa Maria della Pace.
 He took part in the papal conclaves of 1621 and 1623.
+Serra died on 19 August 1623 and was buried at Santa Maria della Pace.